Chapter 13: Conflict of Interest and Commitment

 13.2 Conflict of Interest in Research

-Emory's Conflict of Interest Office (Research Administration) is described in Section 6.3.b. under Research Administration.
+Emory's Conflict of Interest and Commitment Office (Research Administration| Research Compliance & Regulatory Affairs) is described in Section 6.3.b. under Research Administration.
 It oversees administration and enforcement of policies and regulations on conflict of interest in research, which are federally mandated.
 Some schools, such as the School of Medicine, have offices that oversee faculty arrangements with external entities, such as the biomedical industry and other academic institutions, and coordinate with the COI Office when appropriate.
 The Emory Healthcare Compliance Office oversees conflicts of interest in clinical practice and operations and also coordinates with the COI Office when appropriate.
 A number of these schools and colleges within the university have additional frameworks and policies on conflict of interest and conflict of commitment, as well as additional reporting requirements and annual disclosure forms.
 Faculty may consult with the deans and directors of the schools and colleges, with Emory Healthcare's compliance office, or with their websites for more information.

-13.2.A Policy for Investigators Holding a Financial Interest in Research (Policy 7.7)
+13.2.A Financial Conflicts of Interest in Research (Policy 7.7)

 View Policy 7.7